Minnesota CAM Reconciliation Compliance Guide for Landlords

 Minnesota CAM Context

-Minnesota has unique 'fiscal disparities' tax sharing in the Twin Cities metro area, where a portion of commercial/industrial property tax base is pooled across municipalities.
-This adds complexity to property tax CAM calculations.
+Minnesota's Twin Cities metro has a fiscal disparities tax-sharing system.
+A portion of commercial/industrial property tax base is pooled across municipalities, which adds complexity to property tax CAM calculations.

 Validate Your Minnesota Reconciliations